top of page

 Attention should be devoted to ensuring that all new construction or additions, especially those on large lots within rural or suburban residential districts, comply with the Zoning Resolution.

-I propose increasing the monitoring and enforcement of public nuisance and zoning violations.
+I propose increasing the monitoring and enforcement of public nuisances and promptly addressing zoning violations.

 When appointing members to the Zoning Commission and BZA, priority should be given to candidates with backgrounds in construction, civil engineering, land use, or law.

 Residents of the township invested considerable time and effort in developing the Parks Master Plan, which aims to serve as a thorough guide for park and trail development and future expenditures.
-It should be followed.
+It should be followed and when necessary updated .

-The greater involvement of the Parks Advisory Committee is encouraged in all decisions impacting parks and trails, including the formation of Ad Hoc committees to provide input on playground equipment replacement, future park acquisitions, and significant renovation or development projects.
+The involvement of the Parks Advisory Committee is encouraged in all decisions impacting parks and trails.
+This would include the formation of Ad Hoc Citizen committees to provide input on such issues as playground equipment replacement, future park acquisitions, and significant renovation or development projects.

 neighborhood1.JPG